Ground states of a family of frustrated spin models for quasicrystals and their approximants: Cluster models on square triangle tilings

-In Fig.\ref{fig:lattices}a) the centers of hexagons lie on a square lattice of side $(2+\sqrt{3})a$ where $a$ is the side of the basic tile (in grey).
+\begin{itemize} \labelitemi{} \item -- In Fig.\ref{fig:lattices}a) the centers of hexagons lie on a square lattice of side $(2+\sqrt{3})a$ where $a$ is the side of the basic tile (in grey).
+Along the $x$ (horizontal) direction, clusters are connected by a single intercluster bond, while along $y$ (vertical) direction they are linked by a pair of intercluster bonds.
 The resulting spin model has a rectangular symmetry.
-The intercluster bonds (in blue) have two different lengths $l_2=\sqrt{3}a$ and $l_3=2a$.
-Fig.\ref{fig:lattices}b) shows another lattice where the hexagons form a triangular lattice.
-We name the spin model the $H-\triangle$ model.
-The inter-cluster bonds correspond to a distance $l_2$.
-In Fig.\ref{fig:lattices}c) the hexagons lie on a square lattice of side $(2+\sqrt{3})^{1/2}a$.
-This structure which we term the $hex-\square$ model, has hexagons of both $h$ and $v$ orientations.
-In Fig.\ref{fig:lattices}d) the hexagons lie on the vertices of a well-known Archimedean lattice called the sigma lattice in the literature of Frank-Kasper phases.
+The intercluster bonds (in blue) have two different lengths $l_2=\sqrt{3}a$ and $l_3=2a$. \item -- Fig.\ref{fig:lattices}b) shows a model where the hexagons form a triangular lattice.
+We term the corresponding spin model the $H-\triangle$ model.
+The inter-cluster bonds correspond to a distance $l_2$. \item -- In Fig.\ref{fig:lattices}c) the hexagons lie on a square lattice of side $(2+\sqrt{3})^{1/2}a$.
+This structure which we term the $hex-\square$ model, has hexagons of both $h$ and $v$ orientations. \item --In Fig.\ref{fig:lattices}d) the hexagons lie on the vertices of a well-known Archimedean lattice called the sigma lattice in the literature of Frank-Kasper phases.
 This structure will thus be called the $hex-\sigma$ model.
-The intercluster bonds shown correspond to distances $l_1$ and $l_3=\sqrt{2+\sqrt{3}}a\approx 1.93a$.
-The last example we will consider is a cluster model based on a quasiperiodic structure, Fig.\ref{fig:lattices}e).
-The underlying tiling, shown in grey, has a discrete scale invariance with scale factor $\lambda=2+\sqrt{3}$ and overall 6-fold symmetry.
-It contains hexagonal clusters which are all of $h$ type (thus differing from the well-known square-triangle dodecagonal quasicrystal which has both $h$ and $v$ hexagons in equal numbers).
+The intercluster bonds shown correspond to distances $l_1$ and $l_3=\sqrt{2+\sqrt{3}}a\approx 1.93a$. \item -- Fig.\ref{fig:lattices}e) shows a cluster model based on a quasiperiodic tiling.
+The underlying tiling, shown in grey, is quasiperiodic (infinite unit cell) with overall 6-fold symmetry.
+As will be seen in Sec.IV this tiling can be obtained by a substitution method, and possesses a discrete scale invariance with scale factor $\lambda=2+\sqrt{3}$.
+It contains hexagonal clusters which are all of $h$ type (thus differing from the well-known square-triangle dodecagonal quasicrystal which has both $h$ and $v$ hexagons in equal numbers). \end{itemize}